Matt Fish

-Matthew Edward Fish (born November 18, 1969) is an American retired professional basketball player who played in the National Basketball Association (NBA) for the Los Angeles Clippers, Denver Nuggets, New York Knicks, Miami Heat and Washington Bullets.
+Matthew Edward Fish (born November 18, 1969) is an American former professional basketball player who played in the National Basketball Association (NBA) for the Los Angeles Clippers, Denver Nuggets, New York Knicks, Miami Heat and Washington Bullets.
 He played collegiately at the University of North Carolina at Wilmington and was drafted in the 1992 NBA Draft to the Golden State Warriors.

+Fish played in the Continental Basketball Association (CBA) for the Grand Rapids Hoops, Omaha Racers, Yakima Sun Kings, Quad City Thunder, Fort Wayne Fury and La Crosse Bobcats from 1992 to 1999.
+He won a CBA championship with the Thunder in 1994.
+He was selected to the CBA All-Rookie Second Team in 1993.